-Pou Objective: To give effect to Te Ora o te Wai to improve water quality through management of stormwater and other sources of pollution.

-There are six indicators within this Pou linked to eight focus areas.

-Indicators Relevant focus areas

-Stormwater, including potential contaminants such as wastewater from network overflows or other sources, is either diverted or treated to ensure it does not negatively impact the water health of Te Whanga 1.1 Stormwater diversion and treatment There is a strong understanding of potential pollutants in the stormwater going into the estuary at all times 1.2 Stormwater quality monitoring Tributaries in the catchment have plans in place to manage the risks of negatively impacting Te Whanga 1.3 Catchment management A baseline of water and related environment quantity and quality is collectively formed 1.4 Water and related environment quality monitoring and testing Water quality is improved through fit for purpose solutions in the catchment 1.5 Water quality enforcement and compliance1.6 Water quality environmental health and restoration1.7 Water quality planning Environmental restoration is routinely undertaken with the support of the community 1.8 Community engagement and cleanup understanding of the interconnectedness between the well-being of water and the cultural entity.
-The concept emphasises maintaining the health and purity of water sources, recognising that the wellbeing of water directly influences the wellbeing of use and protection of water resources for

-This pou focuses on all the aspects that relate to water quality, including the impact of historic land use changes, sediment transport, urban stormwater management and the aspect of kai and nourishment from Te Whanga.
+Pou Outcome: The water in the estuary is in optimal health.
+Pou Objective: To give effect to Te through management of stormwo Ora o te Wai to improve water quality ater and other sources of pollution.
+Indicators of success Te Ora o te Wai reflects a deep There are six indicators within this Pou linked to eight focus o Indicators areas.
+Relevant focus areas understanding of the interconnectedness between the well-being of water and the vitality of life.
+Water holds great Stormwater, including potential contaminants such as wastewater from network overflows or other sources, is either diverted or treated to ensure it does not negatively impact the water health of Te Whanga 1.1 Stormwater diversion and treatment significance, not only as a physical resource but also as a spiritual and cultural entity.
+The concept emphasises the importance of restoring and maintaining the health and purity of water There is a strong understanding of potential pollutants in the stormwater going into the estuary at all times 1.2 Stormwater quality m nonitoring sources, recognising that the wellbeing of water directly influences the wellbeing of all living things that depend on it.
+It Tributaries in the catchment have plans in place to manage the risks of negatively impacting Te Whanga 1.3 Catchment manage ment encapsulates a holistic approach to kaitiakitanga, promoting the sustainable use and protection of water resources for the benefit of present and future A baseline of water and related environment quantity and quality is collectively formed 1.4 Water and related en testing vironment quality monitoring and generations.
+Water quality is improved through fit for purpose solutions in the catchment 1.5 Water quality enforcement and compliance 1.6 Water quality environmental health and restoration 1.7 Water quality planning This pou focuses on all the aspects that relate to water quality, including the impact of historic land use changes, sediment transport, urban stormwater Environmental restoration is routinely undertaken with the support of the community 1.8 Community engagen nent and cleanup management and the aspect of kai and nourishment from Te Whanga.

-There are 23 initiatives from three lead organisations and eight partners.
+Te Komiti Muriwai o Te Whanga There are 23 initiatives from three lead organisations and eight partners.